RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 - Active-Passive Geo-distributed deployments: With active-passive distributions, all writes go to an active cluster.
-Redis Enterprise provides a "Replica Of" capability that provides a similar approach.
+Redis Enterprise provides a Replica Of capability that provides a similar approach.
     This can be employed when the workload is heavily balanced towards read and very few writes.
 However, WAN performance and availability is quite flaky and traveling large distances for writes take away